IT/OT Lifecycle Management

-Without a structured approach, complexity quickly turns into operational risk, making changes harder to manage and systems more difficult to control over time.
+Without clear processes, complexity quickly turns into operational risk, making changes harder to manage and systems increasingly difficult to control over time.

-The IT/OT Lifecycle provides a structured model to manage systems consistently across all phases - from initial deployment to final decommissioning.
+The IT/OT Lifecycle defines the individual phases systems move through - from initial deployment to final decommissioning.

 To understand how this Lifecycle works, it is essential to look at its structure and the role of each phase.